maximedaraize/create-scss-website/docs/README.md

 ## Overview

-A command-line interface for a quick and easy way to organize your scss.

-Generate an scss folder structure anywhere you want in your application.
-Choose what kind of preset you want to use (complete, clean, custom).
-Manage your file the same way in every project, and save time doing it.
+The `create-scss-cli` is a command-line interface that generate an scss folder structure directly into your app.
+It give you a range of different templates to choose from, making it flexible to integrate in any project.

 ## Installation